ehcloninger/ericcloninger.com/_pages/work.md

 For the past 15 years, I&apos;ve been a Senior Product/Project Manager, focused on developer-focused products, developer relations, and mobile devices.
 During this time, I&apos;ve been heavily involved in the Eclipse and Android open-source communities.
 I am a skilled communicator, having authored many technical articles and as a frequent presenter at developer conferences.
 These activities can be seen in the sections below.

 Prior to Product Management, I developed software for 18 years.
 I am experienced at developing desktop and device software with C, C++, and Java.
-I am experienced in web server management, self-hosted and in the cloud.
+I am experienced in web server management, self-hosted and in the cloud as well as a solid understanding of web protocols.
 I&apos;ve contributed to several popular O&apos;Reilly technical books on Palm OS programming and Windows.

 In addition to my professional work, I held elected office from 2002-2016 as a member of the local school district Board of Education.
 I held this post through 3 elections, serving several times as President of the Board.
 I&apos;ve worked with community leaders on &quot;get out the vote&quot; campaigns to raise funds for three building projects totaling fifteen million dollars.